How Much Does Garage Door Spring Replacement Cost?

 Torsion Spring and Bar

 Torsion springs are one of the more dangerous springs to replace since they remain under tremendous pressure when the garage is closed.
 They are attached to the wall on the side of the garage door and expand and twist tightly to operate the door.
 Torsion springs are stronger than extension springs, so they carry more weight and last longer—between 10,000 and 20,000 cycles or 8 to 15 years, depending on use.
-Replacement torsion springs cost $30 to $100 each, and replacing them will cost $75 to $150 per spring, including labor and materials.
+Replacement torsion springs cost $75 to $150 to install, including labor and materials.

 Extension springs are cheaper than torsion springs, but they last only 8,000 to 15,000 cycles or 7 to 12 years.
 These are long and skinny and are located just above the door’s horizontal track on a single rod.
 When the door is lowered, the springs tighten and pressurize to create the spring action needed to raise the door again.
 They have safety cables attached to keep them in place when they break since they have more exposed parts than torsion springs.
-Extension springs cost $15 to $45, and replacing them costs around $50 to $100 each, which includes labor and materials.
+Extension springs cost around $50 to $100 each to replace, which includes labor and materials.

 Garage Door Spring and Cable

 Garage doors also include cables that work in tandem with the springs to raise and lower the door.
 They’re also the backup system when the springs fail.
-The cables could wear out before your spring, so watch for some common signs that your cables need repair: one side is heavier and lifting unevenly, the door whines when moving, or the door came off the track completely.
-A technician can replace the cables for $75 to $200, but if they are replaced simultaneously with a broken spring, you’ll likely pay $175 to $450.
+The cables could wear out before the spring, so homeowners will want to watch for some common signs that the cables need repair: one side is heavier and lifting unevenly, the door whines when moving, or the door came off the track completely.
+A technician can replace the cables for $75 to $200, but if they are replaced simultaneously with a broken spring, a homeowner will likely pay $175 to $450.

 Double Garage Door